robik/commandr/README.md

    - Simple process of creating custom validating logic
    - Provided validators for common cases: `EnumValidator`, `FileSystemValidator` and `DelegateValidator`

+ - **Suggestions**
+   - Suggestion with correct flag, option or sub-command name are provided when user specifies invalid value
+   - Also supported for `EnumValidator` (`acceptsValues`)

 ## Getting Started